Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Simulations

-The HILC method is implemented on the cut-sky for both LAT and SAT configurations.
-We applied the corresponding masks to the scalar $E$- and $B$-mode fields directly to mitigate the $E-B$ mixing problem arises from the cut-sky transformation of the Stokes parameters $Q$ and $U$ \citep{Lewis_2001, Bunn_2003}.
-In actual observations, one has to be careful about $E-B$ mixing problem while working with cut-sky data.
-For the LAT configuration, we used the mask shown in the left panel of Fig.~\ref{fig:skycoverage}, which retains 65\% of the sky to exclude the highly contaminated Galactic plane region.
-In the HILC implementation, we used cut-sky harmonic coefficients, which lead to higher residual contamination around the mask edges due to the strong signal gradient at the boundary, commonly referred to as the \textit{ringing effect} \citep{Grain_2009}.
-We found that, this spurious HILC residue near the mask edge introduces additional biases in the lensing reconstruction.
+The HILC method was implemented on the cut-sky for both LAT and SAT configurations.
+We applied the corresponding masks to the scalar $E$- and $B$-mode fields directly to mitigate the $E-B$ mixing problem arising from the cut-sky transformation of the Stokes parameters $Q$ and $U$ \citep{Lewis_2001, Bunn_2003}.
+In actual observations, one has to be careful regarding the $E-B$ mixing problem when working with cut-sky data.
+For the LAT configuration, we used the mask shown in the left panel of Fig.~\ref{fig:skycoverage}, which retains 65\% of the sky to exclude the highly contaminated Galactic-plane region.
+In the HILC implementation, we used cut-sky harmonic coefficients, which led to higher residual contamination around the mask edges due to the strong signal gradient at the boundary, which is commonly referred to as the ringing effect \citep{Grain_2009}.
+We found that this spurious HILC residue near the mask edge introduces additional biases in the lensing reconstruction.
 To mitigate this, we employed an extended mask by removing a narrow band around the edges of the component-separation mask.
-We used this final mask in lensing reconstruction which covers 37\% of the sky as shown the middle panel of Fig.~\ref{fig:skycoverage}.
-For the SAT configuration, we considered a 3\% sky coverage region located in a low Galactic contamination area.
+We used this final mask in our lensing reconstruction, which covers 37\% of the sky, as shown the middle panel of Fig.~\ref{fig:skycoverage}.
+For the SAT configuration, we considered a 3\% sky-coverage region located in a low-Galactic-contamination area.
 To further suppress residual Galactic contamination, we adopted a narrower mask with 2.5\% sky coverage excluding a band around the edges.
-This mask, shown in the right panel of Fig.~\ref{fig:skycoverage}, is used for the delensing and for the likelihood analysis.
+This mask, shown in the right panel of Fig.~\ref{fig:skycoverage}, was used for the de-lensing and for the likelihood analysis.

 The instrumental noise contributions are assumed to be Gaussian.
 The instrumental properties for different frequencies are listed in Table \ref{tab:noiseprop}.
-The noise power spectra in temperature and polarisation follows Eq. (\ref{eq:tnoise}) and Eq. (\ref{eq:pnoise}) with an additional modification at low multipoles due to atmospheric noise given as,
+The temperature and polarisation noise power spectra follow Eq. (\ref{eq:tnoise}) and Eq. (\ref{eq:pnoise}), with an additional modification at low multipoles due to atmospheric noise given as